News (Click Newsletters tab on the right to download our bimonthly newsletters)

 Congratulations to Roger Esplin and thank you to Bill Attwood for providing the sash on an annual basis.

-The Wangaratta Clay Target Club conducted a corporate day for members of CMPA Vic in September 2015.
+The Wangaratta Clay Target Club conducted a corporate day for members of the Construction Material Processors Association Vic (CMPA) in September 2015.
 Club members Phillip Smith and Allan Cooper assist Jacinta Gall from CMPA shooting skeet from on station one

 On Thursday May 7, The Centre Active Recreation Network (CARN) Access for All Abilities program supported a shooting day hosted by the Wangaratta Clay Target Club, providing an opportunity for people from a Neuro Support Group in the North East a chance to test their skills at clay target shooting.

 There were 15 participants in the group, with some who had never used a shotgun before, but before long participants from all ages, backgrounds and abilities were up and ready to have a shot.

 Access for All Abilities program coordinator, Kathy Patton said “The Wangaratta Clay Target Club is just fantastic, they support each group we bring to the club giving guidance, safety and instruction, and really encourage our participants in a supportive, safe environment.
 It’s great to see people who have never done clay target shooting before, build the confidence to get up, have a go, and hit a clay- it’s very rewarding for the individual and the group”.